-Instead of starting from rotations, we can just start from SU(2) defined as the set of all the 2x2, unitary matrices (with det=1): The algebra will stay the same as for O(3).
+Instead of starting from rotations, just start from SU(2) defined as the set of all the 2x2, unitary matrices (with det=1)

-But now we are not bound to interpret this transformation of states as induced by a rotation of axis in the physical, 3D space.
+Not bound to understand this transformation of states as induced by a rotation of axis in the physical, 3D space.

-We are free to interpret any SU(2) matrix as representing a unitary, unimodular transformation in the Hilbert space of any two-state, degenerate system.
+Free to interpret any SU(2) matrix as representing a unitary, unimodular transformation in the Hilbert space of any twostate, degenerate system.

-We do not need to specify what is the physical system whose two independent states we take as base vectors in the Hilbert space.
+Do not need to specify what is the physical system whose two independent states we take as base vectors in the Hilbert space.